ebsi-cgoboncan/platform.developer/README.md

 Create a private repo in your github account named `dotfiles`.
 Clone your repo into your home directory.

 Refer to the `flake.nix` file for the contents of your file.
-Update the `flake.nix` file
+Update the `flake.nix` file based on your machine settings.

 # macOS Hostname